 Notwithstanding increasing diversification of our operations, we currently expect to continue, for the short and medium term, to depend significantly on our revenue from our business of exam oriented courses offered by Veranda Race and IT professional courses offered by Edureka.
 Veranda Race contributed 3% (three per cent), amounting to ₹25.45 million, to the total revenue for the financial year 2021 and 27% (twenty-seven per cent), amounting to ₹130.57 million to the total revenue for six months ending September 30, 2021.
-Edureka contributed 97% (ninety-seven per cent), amounting to ₹346.14 million to the total revenue for financial year 2021 and 72% (Seventy-two percent), amounting to ₹346.14 million to the total revenue for six months ending September 30, 2021.
+Edureka contributed 97% (ninety-seven per cent), amounting to ₹346.14 million to the total revenue for six months ending September 30, 2021.
+Edureka contributed 97% (Seventy-two percent), amounting to ₹346.14 million to the total revenue for six months ending September 30, 2021.
 Failure to attract students or IT professionals may cause reduction in our cash flows and liquidity, if our business in this segment is significantly reduced for any reason.